 This book came from the library, and I will never give you less than an honest review, no matter its source.
 I do provide informational and purchase links to make it more convenient for you to access the book.
 I also receive a percentage of the sale if you use one of my links to buy it.
 And that's not enough money to be less than truthful *grin*.

 The Hero of Ages

 Series: Mistborn #3

-Other books by this author that I've reviewed include Mistborn: The Final Empire, The Well of Ascension, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self.
+Other books by this author that I've reviewed include Mistborn: The Final Empire, The Well of Ascension, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning.

 Third in the Mistborn fantasy trilogy.
 It is the end of this age in this world.
 It’s story does continue, years, if not centuries, later with Alloy of Law.